 Education forms the foundation of the SSSM mission.
 Our extensive and comprehensive curriculum covers all aspects of surgery.
 This ranges from 'hands on' and interactive surgical skills workshops, to didactic formal lectures from guest speakers pertaining to surgical presentations and research.
 We also collaborate with other institutions including the University of Melbourne, Department of Surgery, to assist them in promoting and coordinating of student-directed events, such as those focusing on entry into surgical training programs.

-We are very proud of these successes, and are always striving to further develop and expand our curriculum.
+We are very proud of these programs, and are always striving to further develop and expand our curriculum.

-A key component of the SSSM educational curriculum are the skills workshops.
-These sessions are modelled of the JDOCS curriculum, thereby enabling SSSM members to up-skill in key surgical competencies.
-Our workshops are implemented at all Melbourne Medical School clinical sites, and pertain to the following skills:
+A key component of the SSSM educational curriculum is the skills workshops.
+These sessions are modelled off the JDOCS curriculum, thereby enabling SSSM members to up-skill in key surgical techniques.

 The SSSM incorporates key events that act to broaden our curriculum.
-These sessions cover topics relating to gaining acceptance into training programs, expectations during and after specialty training, and work-life balance advance, amongst others.
-Key events for 2018 include:
+These sessions cover topics relating to gaining acceptance into training programs, expectations during and after specialty training, as well as maintaining a work-life balance.

 - Surgical careers night - Q&A session between attendees and representatives from all nine surgical specialties

-- Women in Surgery - in keeping with the RACS 'let's operate with respect' campaign, we invite highly esteemed female surgical leaders to break stereotypes and inspire future female surgeons
+- Women in Surgery - in keeping with the efforts of RACS, we invite highly esteemed female surgical leaders to share their experiences and inspire future female surgeons